 - Stress management

 - Life transitions

 - Childhood trauma

 - Adjusting to a chronic or terminal illness

 As a registered clinical psychologist in Canada, I adhere to the standards, guidelines and ethical principles set out by the College of Psychologists of Ontario.
 I am firmly committed to providing you with the best care possible in a professional and confidential environment.

 Training in Mindfulness:

 I received my training to teach Mindfulness Based Stress Reduction (MBSR) through the Center for Mindfulness in Medicine, Health Care and Society (USA) founded by Jon Kabat Zinn, PhD.
 I have been been practicing mindfulness meditation since the early 1990’s.
 I maintain a regular meditation practice by sitting daily and attending silent retreats.
-I teach MBSR and offer courses throughout the year.

 I am a Canadian national.
 I hold a Ph.D. in Clinical Psychology from the University of Ottawa, Ontario, Canada and am licensed with the College of Psychologists of Ontario, the Order of Psychologists of Quebec, and the Dubai Health Authority.
 Since 2003, I have provided psychological assessment and treatment in a variety of settings in Ottawa including the Montfort Hospital, the Centre for Treatment for Sexual Abuse and Childhood Trauma, the Centre for Psychological Services, the Royal Ottawa Hospital, and in Dubai at the Dubai Physiotherapy and Family Medicine Clinic.
 My responsibilities have also included training and supervising doctoral students from the University of Ottawa.